eiyuutech/videoserver/README.md

 # videoserver
-Node Js API for Video Solution.
+Node Js API for PMS.

 ## Description
 This is an Restful API for Node.js and Mysql.
 This is in the MVC format,